BoYanZh/Apex-Crispy-Duck/README.md

 Here are the slash commands you can use to interact with the bot:

 *   `/bake [hours] [title]`
-    *   **Description**: Creates a highlight video from clips posted in the configured channels within a recent time frame.
+    *   **Description**: Creates a highlight video from clips uploaded to outplayed.tv posted in the configured channels within a recent time frame.
 This is the most common command for generating regular compilations.
     *   **`hours`** (optional, default: 8): How many hours back to search for clips.
     *   **`title`** (optional): A custom title for the generated video.
 If not provided, a title will be generated based on the current date and time.